Radio-frequency charge detection on graphene electron-hole double quantum dots

 Here, we present radio-frequency (RF) reflectometry detection of charge states in an electron-hole DQD, both via time-averaged and time-resolved measurements.
 The RF reflectometry technique allows to reach a bandwidth of up to several MHz.
 The device has been tailored towards maximum readout contrast between the electron and hole QDs by an in-line arrangement of the QPC with the QDs.
 We find that the in-plane capacitive coupling can be improved by reducing the charge carrier density between the QDs and the QPC charge detector.
 We identify the effects of screening and the lateral distance between the QDs and the detector on its sensitivity by comparison with a self-consistent Schrödinger-Poisson solver.
 Finally, we perform charge detection in the time domain at the interdot transition of a weakly coupled single-particle electron-hole DQD.
 Thereby, we study the magnetic field dependence of single electron-hole tunneling rates.
 Time-resolved charge-detection of single-particle electron-hole DQDs marks an important step towards the readout of spin and valley qubits in BLG~\cite{trauzettel2007spin} or wide band terahertz photon detection~\cite{Bandurin2018Dec}.

 The device consists of a heterostructure of BLG encapsulated between two crystals of hexagonal boron nitride (hBN), each $\approx$~\SI{50}{nm} thick, placed on a graphitic back gate (BG).
 Split gates (SGs, see Fig.~\ref{f1}a) are used to form conducting channels.
 In the wide channel (highlighted in blue in Fig.~\ref{f1}a), a QPC beneath the finger gate G0 (orange) acts as a capacitively coupled charge detector.
 This channel forms a T-junction with the narrow channel beneath the other finger gates (FGs), where the QDs will be localized.
-This gate architecture is tailored to enhance the capacitive coupling between detector and QDs, in particular to optimize the sensitivity to interdot charge transitions, following designs of other semiconductor QD devices~\cite{Philips2022Sep}.
+This gate architecture is tailored to enhance the capacitive coupling between detector and QDs, in particular to optimize the sensitivity to interdot charge transitions.
+The relative distance of the detector to adjacent QDs is maximized, following designs of other semiconductor QD devices~\cite{Philips2022Sep}.
 For details on device design and fabrication, we refer to the Supplementary Material and to Ref.~\cite{banszerus2020electron}.

 Fig.~\ref{f1}b shows a schematic of the top gates at the T-junction (dashed box in Fig.~\ref{f1}a) together with the simulated charge carrier density in the BLG for an exemplary set of gate voltages to illustrate how the device is operated.
-Here, electron and hole QDs are formed below the FGs, while a QPC is formed below gate G0 at the T-junction.
+Here, an electron and a hole QD are formed below the FGs, while a QPC is formed below gate G0 at the T-junction.
+The simulation of a corresponding band edge profile along the center of the narrow channel is shown in the upper panel of Fig.~\ref{f1}d.
+Here, the black curve is the calculated electrostatic potential $\phi$ varying in between the bulk conduction and valence band edges.
+Importantly, the charge carrier occupations of the individual QDs can be changed by varying the gate voltages, also allowing to form e.g.~just a single electron QD (lower panel in Fig.~\ref{f1}d) or a single hole QD (see left schematics in Fig.~\ref{f1}f).
 The simulation is based on a self-consistent Schrödinger-Poisson solver, where a full 3D model of our device was implemented by an adaptive finite element grid with the NGSolve software package \cite{NGSOLVE} (see Supplementary Material).
+The simulations show also that the thickness of the hBN crystals strongly affects the electrostatics of the device.
+In case of thin hBN, screening by the close metal gates and the graphite back gate strongly limits the sensitivity of the charge detector (see Supplementary Material, Sec.~C).